zavalit/zavalit.github.io/_provisioning/vagrant_puppet_docker.md

 ---
 layout: article
 permalink: /provisioning/vagrant_puppet_docker.html
-title: Develop your php app upon Vagrant, Puppet and Docker
+title: Run your php app upon Vagrant, Puppet and Docker
-description: A result oriented "howto" to develop and run a php application with Vagrant, Puppet and Docker.
+description: A result oriented "howto" to configure and run a php application with Vagrant, Puppet and Docker.
 tags: [vagrant, docker, puppet, provisioning]
 ---